Shadow Thief: Powers and abilities

 Carl Sands uses a Dimensiometer, Thanagarian technology which enables him to transform into an intangible, shadow-like state.
 While the vest is activated, he can move quickly and silently across and through most surfaces and materials, all the while remaining impervious to physical contact and attack.
 Long-term side effects from prolonged use of the vest are unknown although, prior to Crisis on Infinite Earths, it was stated that overuse of the suit would accelerate Earth's climate into an ice age.
 Shadow Thief would later sell his soul to Neron for augmented equipment.
 Now his suit, as was he, had been granted magical abilities which enabled him to convert objects and people into unsubstantiated shadowy material (a process which was inconceivably painful to living things), while transporting himself through shadows as well.
 Carl's abilities would be augmented further still when Starbreaker gives him the power to draw strength from the darkness within.
-Now no longer needing the shadow suit to utilize his powers, Sands can literally draw upon the absence of light that is situated all around him, enabling the manifestation of depleted photons to form constructs ranging from weapons to planetoids, creating portals to and from different locations (possibly even across dimensions) and even turn his opponents' shadows into living duplicates of themselves all with the same abilities.
+Now no longer needing the shadow suit to utilize his powers, Sands can literally draw upon the absence of light that is situated all around him, enabling the manifestation of depleted photons to form constructs ranging from weapons to planetoids, creating portals, and turning his opponents' shadows into living duplicates of themselves all with the same abilities.

-The shadow suit Carl Hammer had constructed only allowed him to become invisible in shadows; it did not render him intangible.
+The shadow suit Carl Hammer had constructed only allowed him to become invisible in shadows and did not render him intangible.

-The Shadow Skin provides Aviva Metula with intangibility, teleportation, flight, and limited shapeshifting, enabling her to turn her arms into weapons.
+The Shadow Skin armor provides Aviva Metula with intangibility, teleportation, flight, and limited shapeshifting, enabling her to turn her arms into weapons.
 She is also a trained martial artist.

 Other versions

+Earth-3

+A heroic variant of Shadow Thief from Earth-3 called Shadow Sherriff appears in Hawkman (vol. 5) #18 as a member of the Justice Society All-Stars.